Multiple zeta values, WZ-pairs and infinite sums computations: More examples

 Comparing coefficient of $a^0b^1$ on both sides, we have

 LHS is

 which can be easily shown\footnote{There are many ways.
-Method 1: \textit{ad hoc} manipulation of functional equation of $\Li_2$; method 2: invoking the fact that $\Li_n(i/\sqrt{3})$ is CMZV of level 6 weight $n$, so they can be expressed using our chosen CMZV basis} $=\frac{\pi \log (3)}{\sqrt{3}}-\frac{15 L_{-3}(2)}{2}$, hence \begin{corollary} [Conjecture in \cite{sun2021book}, \cite{sun2010conjectures}]
+For example: using an \textit{ad hoc} manipulation of functional equation of $\Li_2$; or invoking the fact that $\Li_n(i/\sqrt{3})$ is CMZV of level 6 weight $n$, so they can be expressed using our chosen CMZV basis} $=\frac{\pi \log (3)}{\sqrt{3}}-\frac{15 L_{-3}(2)}{2}$, hence \begin{corollary} [Conjecture in \cite{sun2021book}, \cite{sun2010conjectures}]

 \end{corollary}